Telomerase: Immunotherapy

 Immunotherapy successfully treats some kinds of cancer, such as melanoma.
 This treatment involves manipulating a human's immune system to destroy cancerous cells.
 Humans have two major antigen identifying lymphocytes: CD8+ cytotoxic T-lymphocytes (CTL) and CD4+ helper T-lymphocytes that can destroy cells.
 Antigen receptors on CTL can bind to a 9-10 amino acid chain that is presented by the major histocompatibility complex (MHC) as in Figure 4.
 HTERT is a potential target antigen.
 Immunotargeting should result in relatively few side effects since hTERT expression is associated only with telomerase and is not essential in almost all somatic cells.
 GV1001 uses this pathway.
 Experimental drug and vaccine therapies targeting active telomerase have been tested in mouse models, and clinical trials have begun.
 One drug, imetelstat, is being clinically researched as a means of interfering with telomerase in cancer cells.
 Most of the harmful cancer-related effects of telomerase are dependent on an intact RNA template.
 Cancer stem cells that use an alternative method of telomere maintenance are still killed when telomerase's RNA template is blocked or damaged.

 Telomerase Vaccines

 Two telomerase vaccines have been developed: GRNVAC1 and GV1001.
 GRNVAC1 isolates dendritic cells and the RNA that codes for the telomerase protein and puts them back into the patient to make cytotoxic T cells that kill the telomerase-active cells.
 GV1001 is a peptide from the active site of hTERT and is recognized by the immune system that reacts by killing the telomerase-active cells.

 Targeted apoptosis

-Another independent approach is to use oligoadenylated anti-telomerase antisense oligonucleotides and ribozymes to target telomerase RNA, reducing dissociation and apoptosis (Figure 5).
+Another independent approach is to use oligoadenylated anti-telomerase antisense oligonucleotides and ribozymes to target telomerase RNA, leading to the dissociation of the RNA and to apoptosis (Figure 5).
 The fast induction of apoptosis through antisense binding may be a good alternative to the slower telomere shortening.